-- Automatic introduction of subscriber, that is, the subscribers are introduced by a provisioning system or an AAA system.
-This example assumes that integration with a DHCP server allows automatic introduction of subscribers to the SM. - The SM is operating in push mode. - The application that is used includes states that should be preserved such as volume quotas states in SCA BB.
+- Automatic introduction of subscribers, that is, the subscribers are introduced by a provisioning system or an AAA system.
+This example assumes that integration with a DHCP server allows automatic introduction of subscribers to the SM. - The SM is operating in Push mode. - The application that is used includes states that should be preserved such as volume quotas states in the Service Control Application for Broadband (SCA BB).

-Figure 4-1: Cable Topology with Automatic Integration with a DHCP server, Push Mode, and Fail-over of SCE Platforms
+Figure 4-1: Cable Topology with Automatic Integration with a DHCP Server, Push Mode, and Fail-Over of SCE Platforms